Rollout strategies and targeting rules

 in SDK in the client side (either a

 As you can assign multiple rollout strategies to a feature, the order of the strategies becomes important.
-The SDK applies the strategies in order from first to last, and stops when it hits a matching one.
+Strategies evaluated in order from first to last (in the Admin UI, as they are displayed from top to bottom), and stops when it hits a matching one.
+If no strategies match, then "default" feature value is served.
 Strategies order can be set by dragging them in the Admin UI console - feature editing panel.